tarantool/doc/doc/reference/reference_lua/datetime.rst

 You can use the Lua module :ref:`tarantool <tarantool-module>` to get a used version of ``tzdata``.

-This section describes how the ``datetime`` module supports leap seconds:
+The ``datetime`` module supports leap seconds at the most basic level:

 *   The function :ref:`datetime.parse() <datetime-parse>` correctly parses an input string with 60 seconds: